Where is South Ossetia and why does it want to join Russia?

 Russia’s invasion of Ukraine has brought back painful memories for Georgians who experienced the 2008 war.
 Since the conflict in Ukraine started on Feb.
 24, Georgia’s government has been careful not to provoke Russia.

 Georgian Prime Minister Irakli Gharibashvili said on Feb.
 25 that the country would not join its Western allies in imposing economic sanctions against Russia.
-Georgia also allegedly blocked volunteer fighters and medics from traveling to Ukraine.
+Georgia also allegedly blocked volunteer fighters from traveling to Ukraine.

 When Georgia’s president, Salome Zurabishvili, traveled to Brussels and Paris in early March to express support for Ukraine, the country’s governing party said that her trip was out of bounds and that it planned to sue her.